anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.rst

 -  **Kubernetes Control Plane**: this is the core of a Kubernetes Cluster: the apiserver, the etcd cluster, the kube-scheduler, and the various controller-managers.
-The control plane (in particular the apiserver) provides a centralized point by which the networking solution is managed using a centralized management API.
+The control plane (in particular the apiserver) provides a centralised point by which the networking solution is managed using a centralised management API.

 -  **Default CNI Plugin (Cluster Network)**: this is the default Cluster network plugin that has been deployed within the Cluster to provide IP addresses to the pods.